Fatimaxox/Deep-learning/README.md

 - **Best Accuracy:** 97%
 - **Loss Rate:** 0.094

-This comprehensive GitHub repository documents the entire process of constructing and evaluating a deep learning model for Iris dataset classification.
+This comprehensive repository documents the entire process of constructing and evaluating a deep learning model for Iris dataset classification.
 The project showcases the importance of each step in achieving optimal model performance. 🌱✨